The Night Gwen Stacy Died: What If?

 In What If?
 Punisher #1 – "What if Peter Parker became the Punisher?", Peter, who is the Punisher in addition to Spider-Man, is able to save Gwen by killing the Green Goblin and webbing her body to a suspended scaffold on the bridge.
 Feeling guilty over almost getting her killed, he quits being the Punisher to be with her, leaving his costume in a bin, where it is found by Frank Castle.

+In What If...Dark?
+Spider-Gwen #1, Spider-Man saves Gwen by jumping after her, but the Green Goblin cuts his web line when he tries to shoot it at the bridge, resulting in him breaking his neck on a pillar of the bridge while his corpse cushions Gwen's fall.
+As the Goblin leaves, Gwen discovers Peter's secret and hides his costume before the authorities retrieve his body.
+She vows to take revenge on the Goblin and dons Spider-Man's costume.
+As she lacks training and super powers, she decides to work together with Harry and set up a trap for the villain.
+After successfully capturing him with a web bomb, she prepares to kill him with her father's gun before realizing doing so would betray Peter's memory.
+Harry however does pull the trigger and is horrified upon discovering his father was the Green Goblin.
+Blaming Gwen for his father's death, Harry becomes the new Green Goblin while Gwen promises Peter she will clean up the mess she made as Spider-Woman.

 Reception

 Gwen's death shocked Spider-Man readers, with some appreciating the bold move and others horrified by the unexpected demise of a popular character.
 In Amazing Spider-Man #125 (Oct 1973), an editorial comment on the letters page explained the creators' view:

 Fans were not appeased by this explanation, and Romita says that Marvel received some death threats.